hms-networks/hottest/example-cfg/README.md

 There isn't a great deal of complexity in a pipeline.
 It's just a series of build jobs that are all scheduled in some order.
-This allows to implement testplans (daily, weekly, per-device, etc.).
+This allows to implement test plans (daily, weekly, per-device, etc.).

 The file lies on "example-cfg/pipelines/daily-dummy.json" and has comments.